Network Security Policy

 - All PCs, laptops, and other computing equipment are banned from connection to the College data network (StarNet) UNLESS such equipment was purchased through Information Technology (IT) for the purpose of connecting to the College data network OR prior written approval for connectivity has been granted by IT.
 This policy excludes wireless computers where wireless connections are available and the wired ports provided in the Library for student laptops to connect to the college’s network.

 - Under NO circumstances is a College PC or other computing equipment to be unplugged from a network jack.
 This policy excludes College portable equipment.

-- Unauthorized PCs, laptops, and other computing equipment that are connected to StarNet are in violation of the Computer & Communications Technology Use Policy.
+- Unauthorized PCs, laptops, and other computing equipment that are connected to the college’s network are in violation of the Computer Use Policy (Student and Employee policy).
 Such unauthorized computing equipment puts Westchester Community Colleges entire administrative and instructional services at risk, and will be quarantined.
 Further disciplinary action may be taken.

 Procedures have been developed to obtain approval for non-IT computer equipment to be attached to Westchester Community College’s data network (i.e., plugging non-Westchester Community College equipment into a network jack.)

 For procedures that can certify laptops and other portable computers to the WCC data network, see the documents Certify Non-Westchester Community College Laptops and Certify DL & Division Laptops.